dipankar08/SimplePubSub/README.md

 # Why SimplePubSub ?
-Welcome to world's simple signaling solution.
-If you are prototyping some prioject which requirs realtime communication between multiple devices( or endpoints), you are in the right place.
+Welcome to world's simplest signaling solution.
+If you are prototyping some prioject which requires realtime communication between multiple devices( or endpoints), you are in the right place.

 SimplePubSub provides a quick and darty way to test your prototype.
 The API is easy and quick - however not scalable.